albertito/systemd/README.md

 to C's `sd_listen_fds()` and `sd_listen_fds_with_names()`
 ([man](https://www.freedesktop.org/software/systemd/man/sd_listen_fds.html)).

+Supports named file descriptors, which is useful if your daemon needs to be able to tell the different ports apart (e.g. http vs https).

 It is used by daemons such as [chasquid](https://blitiri.com.ar/p/chasquid/) to listen on privileged ports without needing to run as root.